 "And they said to him, "We have dreamed a dream, and there is no interpreter for it."
-Joseph said to "Don't them, interpretations belong to God?
+Joseph said to them, "Don't interpretations belong to God?
 Tell [them] to me now."
 (Beresheit 40:8)

 Our parasha describes the deterio-